75lb/command-line-commands/README.md

 argv:    ["--save","something"]
 ```

-From here, you are free to make a decision based on the `command` and `argv` received.
+From here, you can make a decision how to proceed based on the `command` and `argv` received.

 ## Usage Examples

+Both examples use [command-line-args](https://github.com/75lb/command-line-args) for option-parsing.

-- [Simple](https://github.com/75lb/command-line-commands/blob/next/example/simple.js): A basic example showing usage alongside [command-line-args](https://github.com/75lb/command-line-args).
+- [Simple](https://github.com/75lb/command-line-commands/blob/next/example/simple.js): A basic app with a couple of commands.
-- [Advanced](https://github.com/75lb/command-line-commands/blob/next/example/advanced/git.js): A more complete example, implementing the git command interface.
+- [Advanced](https://github.com/75lb/command-line-commands/blob/next/example/advanced/git.js): A more complete example, implementing part of the git command interface.

 # API Reference
 <a name="exp_module_command-line-commands--parse"></a>

 ### parse(commands, [argv]) ⇒ <code>Object</code> ⏏
 Parses the `argv` value supplied (or `process.argv` by default), extracting and returning the `command` and remainder of `argv`.
-The command will be the first arg supplied.
-You may then pass `argv` into your arg-parser to get the options.
+The command will be the first value in the `argv` array unless it is an option (e.g. `--help`).

 **Kind**: Exported function
 **Throws**: